DavidCandreanu00/BTC-Price-predictor-FE/README.md

 There are two ways to run this system:

-1. Access the already deployed and ready-to-go app at the following URL:
+1. Access the already deployed and ready-to-go app at [this URL](https://d386ooxqoh3yz8.cloudfront.net).
 2. Run the project locally in development mode and connect it to your own deployed backend, or use the already deployed backend endpoints (see the **Setup** section for more details).

 ### Architecture